 Dr. Landen received her Doctor of Osteopathy degree from the University of Medicine and Dentistry of New Jersey (UMDNJ) after completion of her Master of Physical Therapy degree, which she received from UMDNJ as well.
 Following the completion of her degrees, Dr. Landen completed a neurology residency, followed by a fellowship in movement disorders at Georgetown University Hospital in Washington, DC.
 During her fellowship in movement disorders, she received intensive training in deep brain stimulation, botulinum toxin injections and the medical management of Parkinson’s disease and related movement disorders.

 Dr. Landen’s clinical experience includes caring for patients at all levels of Parkinson’s disease in a multidisciplinary approach including medical management, physical, occupational and speech therapy.
-She has trained in using deep brain stimulation for Parkinson’s patients, essential tremor and dystonia patients and she has been trained in all four botulinum toxins (Botox, Xeomin, Dysport and Myobloc) with electromyography guidance for treatments of dystonia and spasticity, conditions that can be the result of a movement disorder or other neurologic condition such as multiple sclerosis or post stroke.
+She is trained in all four botulinum toxins (Botox, Xeomin, Dysport and Myobloc) with electromyography guidance for treatments of dystonia and spasticity, conditions that can be the result of a movement disorder or other neurologic condition such as multiple sclerosis or post stroke.
 She also utilizes botulinum toxin to treat sialorrhea which can be due to Parkinson’s disease.